prashjet/oss4astro/package_and_test/README.md

 from pysequence.sequences import get_sequence
 ```

 But this is a bit of a pain!
 My recommendation would be to avoid using code snippets such as these in the modules themselves.
 Snippets like this can live in the test suite instead.
 Which brings us nicely on to testing...

 ## Testing

-We all test our code to some extent, but excellent developers spend **most of their time writing tests**.
-Writing excellent tests requires creativity; excellent developers try to anticipate and test as many use cases of their software as possible.
+We all test our code to some extent, but excellent developers spend *most of their time writing tests*.
+Writing excellent tests requires **creativity**; excellent developers try to anticipate and test as many use cases of their software as possible.
 Testing also ensures that your code maintains the same behavior over time.
-One of our goals for you today is to get in the habit of writing extensive, thorough tests.
+Get in the habit of writing extensive, thorough tests.

-### Types of test
+There are two main types of test:

 #### Unit tests

 - a unit is the smallest testable part of any software.
-- unit tests evaluate the correctness of individual elements of your code.
+- unit tests evaluate the correctness of individual elements of your code,
 - what they *should* test:
     - test that the output of a function is correct for every type of input
     - test edge cases, e.g. if your code operates on integers, test the input 0, if it operates on lists, try the empty list